HerrNamenlos123/BatteryTemplateProject/README.md

  - Open a command prompt within the target directory
  - `git clone https://github.com/HerrNamenlos123/BatteryTemplateProject.git .`
  - Doubleclick `generate-win.bat`, enter a project name and start developing :P
+ - BUT: Make sure not to commit back into this repo as this is a template!

 Additionally:
 When files are added, simply re-run `generate-win.bat` to add them to the Solution explorer.